-- Responsive Design: It is an accepted fact that websites demand to be compatible with both desktops and mobiles versions for viewing.
+- Responsive Design: It is an accepted fact that websites demand to be compatible with both desktop and mobile versions for viewing.
 As most of the themes of the site are already responsive when built, it is not always required to have a professional designer on board.
 This means developers can automatically resize to become readable and accessible from any handheld device.
 It is the efficiency of the website developer to know that websites have to be responsible for improved accessibility.

-- Alternative Text: Some users may have the trouble comprehending the images on the website.
+- Alternative Text: Some users may have trouble comprehending the images on the website.
 For them, the ALT text and caption fields become important features while navigating the site.
-This method will allow the user to learn what sort of visual context has been paired up with the information and content, without really having to discern the image.
+This method will allow the user to learn what sort of visual context has been paired up with the information and content without really having to discern the image.
 It is also a smarter idea to enter a lengthy description of the pictures in either the alt text or caption fields.

 - Simplified Messaging: It is never a safe idea to fill the website with excessive content.
-No users or readers enjoy reading big words or text on each page, given the attention spans are already shrinking.
-Moreover, it is also not a very bright idea to use industry-specific jargons when writing for the websites as it might seem incomprehensible to a layperson.
+No users or readers enjoy reading big words or text on each page, given that attention spans are already shrinking.
+Moreover, it is also not a very bright idea to use industry-specific jargon when writing for the websites as it might seem incomprehensible to a layperson.
 Clear language with simple designs always wins the game.

-- Transcripts: Videos, podcasts or any other forms of interactive media content often stands as an obstacle for users who have trouble in hearing or vision.
+- Transcripts: Videos, podcasts, or any other forms of interactive media content often stands as an obstacle for users who have trouble in hearing or vision.
 Transcripts and captions become a must for such people to perceive the information accurately.

 - Text Organisations: This is an essential section of the text simplification process.
 It is always advised to use large and bright titles on top of every page.
 This method helps in better readability of the page along with more straightforward navigation.
-The usage of proper header titles and section breaks within the body text on each page are also imminent.
+The usage of proper header titles and section breaks within the body text on each page is also imminent.
 The white space should be correctly used for a better and clear vision.

-So, if you are a web developing service provider looking for a brighter outlook on the discussed points, Anblik is more than happy to assist you.
+So, if you are a web-developing service provider looking for a brighter outlook on the discussed points, Anblik is more than happy to assist you.
 Our senior-level experts will advise you to learn more about the website compliance guidelines.
-We can also offer you a free scan and graded report that will show all the required measures and reduce the risk factors of your website’s performance against WCAG 2.0 guidelines along with a better SEO result.
+We can also offer you a free scan and graded report that will show all the required measures and reduce the risk factors of your website’s performance against WCAG 2.0 guidelines, along with a better SEO result.